matteyas/InternshipRemos/hpa-calibration/README.md

 ./read-voltage
 ```

-5. Read the power as well, and all the necessary values for one measurement is compiled:
+5. Record the power reading.
+All the necessary values for one measurement are now known:
-   - Voltage
+   - Voltage (V)
    - Measured power (W)
    - Frequency (Hz)

-6. Enter the values into the Calibration Tool.
+6. Enter these values into a row in the Calibration Tool.
+(Note: Voltage and power are bounded to 0-10V and 0-200W.
+Easy to configure near the top of the `.py`.)

 ### Sweep Gain Values